-Reducing effluent volumes results in:
+Reducing wastewater volumes results in:

 - Lowering the pond's temperature; affecting the essential bacteria and algae that thrive at warmer temperatures.

-It is strongly recommended that all roof water is permanently diverted away from both the yard and effluent system.
+It is strongly recommended that all roof water is permanently diverted away from both the yard and wastewater system.
 The addition of clean water is an unnecessary cost (financially and environmentally).
 In most cases, this extra volume can be easily – and cheaply – excluded from the system.

 The ability to divert stormwater from the yard is crucial, particularly in Northland where high intensity rainfall events are common.
 Stormwater diversions need to be simple and visual so they are routinely used and checked.

 The diversion system must be sited before any gravel trap to prevent accidental wastewater discharge to water.